-Accounting firms are the most profitable type of small business, and the US market is worth $120 billion and continuing to grow.
-Accounts provide invaluable services that help small businesses, and thus the economy, grow.
-With your own firm, you can provide that value while making a good living.
+Accounting firms are the most profitable type of small business, and the US market is worth more than $140 billion and continues to grow.
+Accountants provide invaluable services that help small businesses, and thus the economy, grow.
+With your own accounting firm, you can provide that value while making a good living.

-Even as a solopreneur with a home office you can bring in six figures.
+Even as a solopreneur with a home office, you can bring in six figures.
+The business is easily scalable if you are consistent with the quality of your services.
 Now that you know what’s involved in the business, fire up that computer and start planning the launch of your new accounting firm!

 Accounting Business FAQs

 How profitable is an accounting firm?

 Accounting firms top the list of the most profitable small businesses.
 You can charge $200 an hour or more, so even if you work from home, you could see six-figure annual revenues relatively quickly.